STT-Seah/Devops/README.md

   4.Create a workflow, click add file button and select create new file, be very specified when comes to naming the file

-  Type the proper directory in this format: .github/workflows/superlinter.yml(name whatever you want and copy and paste the code (from superlinter.yml) in the blank space to run
+  Type the proper directory in this format: .github/workflows/superlinter.yml (name whatever you want and copy and paste the code (from superlinter.yml) in the blank space to run

   **Warning: if workflow is not triggering which means the format or spelling error naming the workflow file**

   The code (from superlinter.yml) paste, its purpose is to listening for a push event, when the push event happen, it's going to first check our code and than run superlinter against it to make sure it conforms to the linting standards.

+  If there's error in the code, it will update you and send you an email linked to your github account.

   5.YAML